LucasDelfino92/morrowindsharp/mw#.md

 - Click **Run above steps using saved / default settings**.
 - Click **Finish** when the process is over.

+> Note that because Mod Organizer 2 uses a virtual file system, the Grass folder you will be selecting includes all plugins from Remiros' Groundcover as well as that from Grass for Trackless Grazeland.

 ## Closing comments

 Broadly speaking, these are the steps you should follow whenever you install new mods.
 To summarize: